systemcraft-labs/decision-intercept-standard/README.md

 ## One-Paragraph Definition (Press / Enterprise / Research)

 **Decision Intercept™** is a global standard designed to introduce an explicit moment of human responsibility immediately before irreversible actions are executed.
-It is not designed to block, enforce, or surveil decisions; rather, it provides a clear confirmation point at the final possible moment of execution.
+It does not block, enforce, or surveil decisions; instead, it provides a clear confirmation point at the final possible moment of execution.
 Decision Intercept exists to clarify responsibility—not to impose control—ensuring that human judgment remains present within accelerated and automated systems.

 **Original definition:**